uber-archive/node-dot-arcanist/README.md

 uber-dot-arcanist
 =================

-This product encapsulates any arcanist plugins we depend on at Uber.
-With it, you can avoid copypasta plugin folders in the .arcanist folder at the root of your project.
+This product encapsulates any arcanist plugins we depend on at Uber that are not included with arcanist itself.
+With this repo, you can avoid copypasta plugin folders in the .arcanist folder at the root of your project that are likely to be out of date.

 Included Arcanist Plugins
 -------------------------

-Currently, this module contains four arcanist plugins:
+Currently, this module contains three arcanist plugins:
 * tap
-* [jenkinsphoo][jenkinsphoo] (deprecated)
+* [uber-standard][uber-standard]
 * [lint-trap][lint-trap] (deprecated)
-* [uber-standard][uber-standard]

 Usage
 -----